 The only similarity between the Road Hole to its namesake that we found was the road.
 Also a dogleg, this hole bends left with a road, but there was no hotel to aim at.
 Nevertheless, the view from the tee box alone was unforgettable.

-We finished our round as the sun began its slow descend.
-We packed our golf bags into Lorna, drove out of the car park, locked the gate as we left, and made our way to one of our favourite camp grounds in all of New Zealand.
+We finished our round as the sun began its slow descent.
+We packed our golf bags into Lorna, drove out of the car park, locked the gate as we left, and made our way to one of our favorite camp grounds in all of New Zealand.
 It was evenings like this that we only dreamt of a couple of years ago.
 We are truly relishing the tucked-away corners of this extraordinary country.

 When you make it to Tokanui Golf Club, and you really should, take time to enjoy the view from the tee box of the Road Hole.
 Just don’t forget to lock the gate when you leave!